proshian/Face-Music-Control/README.md

 ## Requirements
 Obvious requirements are
-* having a camera on your computer
+* A camera on your computer
-* python interpretor installed
+* A python interpretor

 ### Libraries
 Install all the required libraries with this command: